 Condensation occurs when warm, moist air meets a cold surface, forming water droplets.
 This is more common in winter when indoor heating creates a stark contrast with colder walls and windows.
-The primary causes of condensation in homes include:

 - High Humidity Levels: Everyday activities like cooking, showering, and drying clothes indoors release moisture into the air.